NightCatSama/ctree/README.md

 Through nodeJS quickly generate project directory tree structure.
 There are four ways:

  - **server** - Open the local server to view tree
- - **img** - According to the directory structure spanning tree images
+ - **img** - According to the directory structure spanning an image file
- - **page** - According to the directory structure to generate the page
+ - **page** - According to the directory structure to generate a page
+ - **txt** - According to the directory structure to generate a txt file
  - **log** - According to the directory structure in the shell, default it

 ## Dependencies